Tyrece Radford

-Tyrece Martel D'Von Radford (born April 22, 1999) is an American basketball player for Israeli team Maccabi Ra'anana.
-He previously played college basketball for the Texas A&M Aggies & Virginia Tech Hokies.
+Tyrece Martel D'Von Radford (born April 22, 1999) is an American professional basketball player for Ironi Kiryat Ata of the Israeli Liga Leumit.
+He previously played college basketball for the Texas A&M Aggies and Virginia Tech Hokies.

 High school career

 Radford played basketball for McKinley High School in Baton Rouge, Louisiana.
 As a junior, he averaged 17.8 points, 4.5 rebounds and 4.2 assists per game.
 In his senior season, Radford averaged 22 points, six rebounds and four assists per game.
 He was unranked by recruiting services and signed to play college basketball for Virginia Tech, although he was not announced by the program due to questions about his academic eligibility.

 College career

 Radford redshirted his first season at Virginia Tech for academic reasons.
 On February 19, 2020, he posted a career-high 26 points and 10 rebounds in a 102–95 triple overtime loss to Miami (Florida).
 As a freshman, he averaged 10.2 points and 6.2 rebounds per game.
 On January 25, 2021, Radford was suspended indefinitely after being arrested for driving under the influence and carrying a concealed weapon.
 Virginia Tech lifted the suspension on February 23.
 As a sophomore, Radford averaged 12.2 points, 5.9 rebounds and 2.1 assists per game, earning All-Atlantic Coast Conference honorable mention.
 The charges against him for allegedly failing to comply with the term of his Virginia Alcohol Safety Action Program, after getting positive readings on the ignition interlock device, were dismissed in August 2021.
 For his junior season, he transferred to Texas A&M, reuniting with former Virginia Tech head coach Buzz Williams.
 Radford averaged 10.9 points and 6.2 rebounds per game.
 As a senior, he averaged 13.3 points, 2.4 assists and 5.3 rebounds per game.
 Radford was named to the Second Team All-SEC.
 Following the season he opted to return for his fifth season of eligibility.
 After his 2024 season, Radford declared for the NBA Draft, but went undrafted.